-In the past year, the department was invited to participate in several outreach activities hosted by other organizations that involved parents, private schools, districts and stakeholders affected by the state scholarship programs.
-The department uses each outreach opportunity to disseminate information about the program, what it offers and participation requirements.
-Outreach activities give department staff a presence in the scholarship community and improve accountability through the increased availability of information.
+In the past year, the department was invited to participate in several outreach activities hosted by external organizations that involved parents, private schools, districts and stakeholders affected by the state scholarship programs.
+The department uses each outreach opportunity to disseminate information about the programs and participation requirements.
+These outreach activities give department staff a presence in the community and improve accountability through the increased availability of information.
 When parents are informed about scholarship program requirements, they are better able to hold private schools accountable.
 Furthermore, the more exposure private schools have to the scholarship program requirements, the more familiar they will become with program procedures and statutory deadlines.
 A brief summary of events is listed below.